zhangbihua/maxGraph/README.md

 ## Project status

 maxGraph is under active development.
-An alpha version will be released soon (along with the npm package) once the [versioning](https://github.com/maxGraph/maxGraph/issues/92) issue has been resolved.
+An alpha version will be released soon (along with the npm package).

 In the meantime, you can test the project by running the [Storybook examples](#development) or [build the npm package locally](#build-local-npm-package).